fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp1-m1-exercise-create-classes-and-objects-in-csharp.md

     ```

-    Once again, the constructor initializes the `customerId` field using the incremented `nextCustomerId` field value.
+    Once again, the constructor initializes the `customerId` field using an incremented `nextCustomerId` value.

 1. Delete the constructor accepts the `firstName`, `lastName`, and `customerIdNumber` parameters.

-    The static constructor ensures that each new instance of the `BankCustomer` class is assigned a unique customer ID.
-You already have a constructor that accepts the `firstName` and `lastName` parameters, so a constructor that accepts all three parameters is no longer needed.
+    Ensuring unique customer IDs includes removing the opportunity to create a new customer with an externally provided ID.
+Also, your parameterless and static constructors ensure that every new instance of the `BankCustomer` class is assigned a unique customer ID.

 1. Switch to the Program.cs file.